BDC Hamburger Icon

 Examine your current hiring process and make improvements.
 Consider the following tips:

-• Write inclusive job descriptions.
-Write an inclusive job description with specific information about job duties, the work environment, physical requirements and workplace culture.
-If you have flexible benefits like flexible scheduling, remote work or PTO, mention this.
+• Write inclusive job descriptions: Write inclusive job descriptions with specific information about job duties, the work environment, physical requirements and workplace culture.
+If you have flexible benefits like flexible scheduling, remote work or paid time off (PTO), mention this.

-• Mention interview accommodations.
-When communicating with all job candidates, tell them they can request accommodations for the interview.
-This will put disabled candidates at ease and let them know the company has a welcoming culture.
-Understand the interview questions related to disability-related inquiries you aren’t allowed to ask, and avoid them.
+• Mention interview accommodations:.
+When communicating with all job candidates, inform them that they can request accommodations for the interview.
+This will put candidates with disabilities at ease and let them know the company has a welcoming culture.
+Additionally, visit the U.S. Equal Employment Opportunity Commission website to ensure you understand legal guidelines for interview questions related to disability-related inquiries.

-• Train hiring managers the right way.
-Train hiring managers to treat all job candidates as capable adults and evaluate each person only in regard to position suitability, skills and relevant traits specifically related to the job instead of looks, disability or other biases.
+• Train hiring managers effectively: Train hiring managers to treat all job candidates as capable adults and evaluate each person only in regard to position suitability, skills and relevant traits specifically related to the job instead of looks, disability or other biases.

 3. Help employees perform their jobs to their fullest abilities.

-After hiring a disabled individual, communicate about any needed accommodations – preferably before they start work.
-Know where this employee will be stationed, and be prepared to describe the physical work area.
+After hiring an employee with a disability, communicate about necessary accommodations — preferably before they start work.
+Identify where this employee will be stationed and be prepared to describe the physical work area.
 When the new employee starts, any accommodations should already be in place to avoid an awkward delay.

 Job accommodations may include: